stephnitis/a11y-todo/README.md

 ## Try it out

-- Use the tab key on your keyboard to see change focus on actionable items on the page
+- Use your keyboard to see focus change to and from actionable items on the page
+- Tab key moves forward through the elements
 - Shift tab will reverse to the previously focused item
 - Space bar to press buttons or check items on list